 Sun-kissed Adam & Eve Beach, perfect for relaxation

-If you’re looking for a beach to clear your mind and just relax in the tropical environment, head towards Turtle Beach, Adam & Eve Beach or Long Beach.
+If you’re looking for the best beach in Pulau Perhentian to clear your mind and just relax in the tropical environment, head towards Turtle Beach, Adam & Eve Beach or Long Beach.
 Another good location to bask under the sun is at the bay in front of Perhentian Island Resort on Perhentian Besar and the lower western stretch of Perhentian Kecil.
 There’s also the Romantic Beach north of Coral Bay on Perhentian Kecil for you to enjoy a spectacular view of the sunset.

 However. if you’re aching for some solitude and silence devoid of human chatter, then you might have to venture out further but if you’re there during off-peak seasons, a quiet spot to yourself is almost a given.
 CNN Travel ranked Pulau Perhentian at No. 13 of the World’s 100 Best Beaches which speaks volumes.

-If you’re looking for a place to rest your head, Pulau Perhentian has a little bit of everything for every kind of traveller.
+If you’re looking for a place to rest your head, Pulau Perhentian has a little bit of everything for every kind of traveller by offering various guesthouse, homestays, hotels and resorts to accommodate its guests.
 From luxurious rooms that open to the beach and sea to chalets situated atop a hill, overlooking the vast waters, you will certainly find something to your liking (except maybe during peak seasons where rooms are limited).
 Though Perhentian Kecil seems to be the place for backpackers, rest assured that there are also campsites on Perhentian Besar and affordable chalets.

-Some of the options on the higher end that you can consider are Bubbles Dive Resort and Perhentian Island Resort.
+Some of the best hotel options on the higher end that you can consider are Bubbles Dive Resort and Perhentian Island Resort.
 Located at Perhentian Besar, these resorts are located right in front of a lush coral bay perfect for snorkelling and scuba diving.
-If you find yourself at Perhentian Island Resort between June to September, you might even chance upon nesting green sea turtles which would enrich your holiday experience even further!
+The best time to be in Perhentian Island Resort will be in between June to September, where you might even chance upon nesting green sea turtles!

-Bubbles Dive Resort is hidden at the secluded bay of Tanjung Tukas—a boon for honeymooners.
-If you're looking to do diving, this is likely what you're looking for; spacious rooms, delectable buffet meals as well as professional diving instructors and well-maintained equipment to ensure you enjoy your diving experience.
+Bubbles Dive Resort is located in Tanjung Tukas—a boon for honeymooners.
+If you're looking to do diving in Pulau Perhentianflight, this is likely what you're looking for; spacious rooms, delectable buffet meals as well as professional diving instructors and well-maintained equipment to ensure you enjoy your diving experience.
+Challenge yourself to take on the PADI Diving course to further enrich your experience here in Pulau Perhentian.
 Check out Adventoro's Perhentian Island Open Water Dive Course 5D4N which offers full-board accommodation as well as a PADI Open Water Diver course that is internationally recognised!